martinremy/wrf/README.md

 > Skamarock, W. C., Klemp, J. B., Dudhia, J., Gill, D. O., Liu, Z., Berner, J., … Huang, X.-Y. (2019).
 A Description of the Advanced Research WRF Model Version 4.
 NCAR Technical Note NCAR/TN-556+STR, 145. https://doi.org/10.5065/1dfh-6p97

-If you are looking to cite a different version of WRF-CMake than the one above see the list of WRF-CMake DOIs on Zenodo at https://doi.org/10.5281/zenodo.3403342.
+If you are looking to cite a different version of WRF-CMake, please see the list of WRF-CMake DOIs on Zenodo at https://doi.org/10.5281/zenodo.3403342.

 ## How to contribute